ushysder/PeakArchetypes/README.md

 #### 👁️ One-Eyed
 Half the vision, twice the paranoia.
-- Sees only one side of the world.
+- Perceives only one side of the world.
-> *Now you see it… well, half of it.*
+- Permanently loses part of max HP.
+> *You don’t miss much… except everything on your blind side.*

 #### 🩺 Medic
 The healer in the chaos.